-I offer a complete indoor and outdoor light fitting service for customers in and around the Cardiff area.
+I offer a complete indoor and outdoor light fitting service for customers in Cardiff and the surrounding areas.
 If you don’t know what type of lighting you need, where; i can help you decide and install it at a convenient time that works for you.

 Here are some of the light fittings i install regularly throughout the South Glamorgan area: